Last Updated: October 11, 2022

 Frequently Asked Questions About Sherry And Port

-Port is closer to this range, with 16%-21% ABV in the books if not the same.
-Enthusiasts and sommeliers think otherwise and often argue that Port is stronger, but either way, you'll get drunk very fast drinking any of them.
+Port, too, is closer to this range with 16%-21% ABV in the books if not the same.
+Enthusiasts and sommeliers think otherwise and often argue that Port is stronger.
+Either way, you'll get drunk very fast drinking any one of them.

 Can I substitute Sherry for Port?